root-project/root/README/ReleaseNotes/v628/index.md

 ## I/O Libraries

+- Significantly speed up concurrent opening of `TFile` by `TTreeProcessorMT`.

 ### Faster reading from EOS

 A new cross-protocol redirection has been added to allow files on EOS mounts to be opened